nocturnal-or/Bandito/README.md

 2. Setup the appropriate variable definitions prior to building:

-See the following (well documented) files:
+* See the following (well documented) file:

 ```
 ./vars/main.yml
 ```

+3. Specify the IP address of your vanilla CentOS7 system.

+* See the following (well documented) file:

 ```
 ./hosts
 ```

-3. To build the system, run the following:
+4. To build the system, run the following:

 ```
-ansible-playbook site_bandito.yml
+ansible-playbook site_bandito.yml -i hosts
 ```

 ## Deployment